 Some studies show that people can overestimate how much calories they burn without realizing that losing weight can be affected but many more factors than calorie intake (19).
 Some individuals generally overestimate their energy expenditure even thrice, yet they only use half the amount of calories they consume(16).

 Another case is whereby you adopt compensatory behaviors, such as increasing your calorie intake after exercise or resting completely after exercising as a way of compensating the body for its hard work; impeding weight loss.

 Underestimating Your Calorie Intake

 Caloric deficit diets require you to measure your calorie intake to ensure that you’re following the program.
-Meaning you have to be back and forth with your scale, counting all that you’re consuming.

 It’s not unlikely that you fail to measure your calories and end up with a caloric surplus or simply your maintenance calories.
 Meaning your body won’t need to burn fat for energy.
 You need to be keen to maintain a strict diet that’s a deficit to what you need.

 It also applies to different foods such as whole cream milk against skimmed milk or fruit juice against fresh fruits.